Geometric formulation of $k$-essence and late-time acceleration: Late-time observational constraints

 Given these priors and the likelihoods described earlier, we initialise the MCMC sampling with a uniform distribution over the domain

-and employ \texttt{emcee} ensemble sampler with $50$ walkers evolved over $20000$ steps.
-We discard the initial $10 \%$ (i.e., $2000$ steps) as burn-in and apply a thinning factor of \texttt{thi}=$30$ to reduce autocorrelation in the sampled chains.
+and employ the \texttt{emcee} ensemble sampler with $50$ walkers evolved over $20000$ steps.
+We discard the initial $10 \%$ (i.e., $2000$ steps) as burn-in and apply a thinning factor of \texttt{thin}=$30$ to reduce autocorrelation in the sampled chains.

-To evaluate the statistical quality of our model fits, we employ the following statistical measures: \begin{itemize} \item \textbf{Reduced $\chi^{2}$ statistic} \cite{Tauscher_2018}
+To evaluate the statistical quality of our model fits, we employ the following statistical measures: \begin{itemize} \item[$\triangleright$] \textit{Reduced $\chi^{2}$ statistic} \cite{Tauscher_2018}

 where $\chi^2_{\text{min}}$ is the minimum chi-squared value, $N$ is the total number of data points, and $k=|\theta|$ is the number of free model parameters.
-In our case, $N=1701+15+12=1728$\footnote{When we include the R22 prior, which is one point, $N=1729$.}, corresponding to the Pantheon$^{+}$, CC and BAO datasets, while $k=4$ for the parameter set $\theta=\{H_0,B,r_d,\mathcal{M}\}$. \item \textbf{Akaike information criterion} \cite{10.1111/j.1745-3933.2007.00306.x, 10.1111/j.1365-2966.2011.19969.x}
+In our case, $N=1701+15+12=1728$\footnote{When we include the R22 prior, which is one point, $N=1729$.}, corresponding to the Pantheon$^{+}$, CC and BAO datasets, while $k=5$ for the parameter set $\theta=\{H_0,\Omega_{m0}, B,r_d,\mathcal{M}\}$. \item[$\triangleright$] \textit{Akaike information criterion} \cite{10.1111/j.1745-3933.2007.00306.x, 10.1111/j.1365-2966.2011.19969.x}

-where the first term quantifies the fit quality and the second imposes a penalty proportional to the number of parameters to discourage overfitting. \item \textbf{Bayesian information criterion} \cite{Burnham2002}
+where the first term quantifies the fit quality and the second imposes a penalty proportional to the number of parameters to discourage overfitting. \item[$\triangleright$] \textit{Bayesian information criterion} \cite{Burnham2002}

 where $\log N$ increases the penalty strength with dataset size, making BIC more conservative in selecting models as $N$ grows. \end{itemize}